ibm-cloud-docs/EventStreams/messagehub121.md

 ## Kafka

-Message Hub is based on Kafka 1.0
+{{site.data.keyword.messagehub}} is based on Kafka 1.0

 No quotas enforced

-No multitenancy (contradicts info about "select either single tenant or multi tenant Message Hub tile.")
+No multitenancy (contradicts info about "select either single tenant or multi tenant {{site.data.keyword.messagehub}} tile.")

 The following Kafka client versions are supported: